Abdallah0799/data-pipelines-elite-drip/README.md

 </p>

 ## Data Visualization
-We will use Looker Studio for data Viz
+We will use Looker Studio for data Visualization.

 Here is the link to the [dashboard](https://lookerstudio.google.com/reporting/074e01b7-80d1-471e-b25e-fe0f8b4f36bd/page/4Z25D).

 ## Infrastructure